DiscordBM/DiscordBM/README.md

 ## Versioning
 This library will try to follow Semantic Versioning 2.0.0, with exceptions.
-These exceptions should not be a big deal depending on your code style, but can result in some slight source breakage.
+These exceptions should not be a big deal depending on your code style, but can result in some slight code breakage.
 * Adding enum cases.
   * This is so `DiscordBM` can continue to add new cases to public enums in minor versions.
   * If you care about code breakage, you can't use exhaustive switch statements.